pedrotrasfereti/portfolio/README.md

 </div>

 This portfolio was developed as a side project during my time at [Trybe](https://www.betrybe.com/) to showcase some of my skills, projects and serve as an extension of my LinkedIn.
 It contains a header, hero and footer and is divided into five main sections: About, Skills, Services, Portfolio and Contact.
 It responds well to different display sizes and allows you to switch between a light and dark theme.
+For a tutorial on how to create themes in Sass, visit my [other repo](https://github.com/pedrotrasfereti/theming-sass).

 <br />